OUR MISSION

 ABOUT THE COLLABORATIVE

-The Africa Pandemic Sciences Collaborative is a multi-year partnership between the Science for Africa Foundation (SFA Foundation), the Pandemic Sciences Institute (PSI) at the University of Oxford, and the Mastercard Foundation to strengthen Africa’s capacity for pandemic research, preparedness, and response.
+The Africa Pandemic Sciences Collaborative is a multi-year partnership led by the Science for Africa Foundation (SFA Foundation), the Pandemic Sciences Institute (PSI) at the University of Oxford, and supported by the Mastercard Foundation.

 The Mastercard Foundation is a registered Canadian charity and one of the largest foundations in the world.
 It works with visionary organizations to advance education and financial inclusion to enable young people in Africa and Indigenous youth in Canada to access dignified and fulfilling work.
 Established in 2006 through the generosity of Mastercard when it became a public company, the Foundation is an independent organization separate from the company, with offices in Toronto, Kigali, Accra, Nairobi, Kampala, Lagos, Dakar, and Addis Ababa.
 Its policies, operations, and program decisions are determined by the Foundation's Board of Directors and leadership.